 The GRE® General Test is an assessment of graduate readiness.
 It measures skills that graduate and professional programs have identified as prerequisite for success at the graduate level.
-One such essential skill is critical thinking, and the GRE General Test measures aspects of critical thinking in each of the test's three sections.

 The GRE Verbal Reasoning measure assesses the ability to: